allie-m/clog-explorations/clog-writeup.md

 ...but perhaps an underrated way to mix real and rational arithmetic.

 Continued logarithms never caught on as a representation for doing computer arithmetic.

+(This is something of a pivot from my first two 1L posts; I opted to try something different for my second quarter)

 ## Wait, What Are Continued Logarithms?